Home Election Tracker BC Provincial 2024 Voting & governance in BC: two-party system evolving to three-party framework

 • BC NDP incumbent Ravi Parmar running in the newly-boundaried Langford-Highlands could be pushed off the seat by BC Conservative candidate Mike Harris if enough business-first voters come out to vote on October 19.
 The BC Green momentum is also strong in that riding and could siphon away BC NDP votes.

-• Esquimalt-Colwood residents (which includes View Royal and VicWest) are up for a dramatic ride in this election.
-Upon losing Mitzi Dean as their expected stalwart candidate, the BC NDP have brought in a new last-minute candidate, after which the BC Conservatives landed with a slam in announcing long-time businessman and Chamber of Commerce leader John Wilson as their candidate.
+• Esquimalt-Colwood (which includes View Royal and VicWest) is up for a dramatic ride in this election.
+Upon losing Mitzi Dean as their expected stalwart candidate, the BC NDP has brought in a new last-minute candidate in Darlene Rotchford, after which the BC Conservatives landed with a slam in announcing long-time businessman and Chamber of Commerce leader John Wilson as their candidate.
 Well-recognized health-advocate Camille Currie as the BC Green candidate has a right on her hands as the two main parties battle it out here.

 • The Juan de Fuca-Malahat race is a three-way heat between two well-known Sooke locals (Dana Lajeunesse for the BC NDP and David Evans for the BC Greens) and a thoughtful medical doctor (Marina Sapozhnikov) who is leading the way for the hungering conservative/right-leaning vote in that area.